FridaWikell/greenthumb-front/README.md

 ![Screenshot of change password page](doc/feature-change-password.webp)

 The user can change their password by filling out their new password twice.
-This to ensure the user doesn't spell the new password wrong.
+This to ensure the user doesn't spell the new password wrongly.

 ## Features to be Added